jovanzulic/rtx3080/README.md

-Simple script that checks Newegg for the RTX3080.
+Simple script that checks Newegg & Bestbuy for the RTX3080.

 It will periodically check if the "OUT OF STOCK" flag is present.